FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/glossary.md

 <a name="glossary:commitment-based-discount"><b>Commitment-Based Discount</b></a>

 A billing discount model that offers reduced rates on preselected SKUs in exchange for an obligated usage or spend amount over a predefined term.
 Commitment-based discount purchases, made upfront and/or with recurring monthly payments are amortized evenly across predefined charge periods (i.e. hourly), and unused amounts cannot be carried over to subsequent charge periods.
+Commitment discounts are publicly available to customers without special contract arrangements.

 <a name="glossary:cloud-service-provider"><b>Cloud Service Provider (CSP)</b></a>